psilons/pypigeonhole-build/README.md

 - Sometimes, windows is not stable due to locking.
 Rerun should work.
 - package_data in setup.py is not supported (yet).
 - dependency information is not populated to meta.yaml, used by conda-build
-- Need a network storage to store build/test results with http access.
+- Need a network storage to store build/test results with http access for CI.